and-kal/second-brain/content/tech/Haskell.md

 ### as patterns

-›as patterns‹ allow you to destructure data according to the pattern, but still keep a reference to the original data:
+_as patterns_ allow you to destructure data according to the pattern, but still keep a reference to the original data:

 ```haskell
 thirdLetter :: (Char a) => [a] -> a